olsh/todoist-net/README.md

 ```

+## Migrating to v7

 ### Sending null values when updating entities.
-When updating entities, Todoist API only updates properties included in the request body, using a `PATCH` request style.
+When updating entities, **Todoist API** only updates properties included in the request body, using a `PATCH` request style.
-That's why all properties with `null` values are not included by default, to allow updating without fetching the entity first.
+That's why all properties with `null` values are not included by default, to allow updating without fetching the entity first,
+since including `null` properties will update them to `null`.

+- Up until **version 6**, properties like `DueDate` where always included the request body even if set to `null`, to allow users to reset due dates.
-So, if you want to send a `null` value to the API, you need to use the `Unset` extension method.
+- Starting from **version 7**, however, if you want to send a `null` value to the API, you need to use the `Unset` extension method,
+which could be used with all properties, not only `DueDate`s.

-For example, the following code will not work and the due date will remain unchanged ❌
+For example, the following code will not have effect starting from **v7** ❌
 ```csharp
 // This code won't have an effect. var task = new UpdateItem("TASK_ID");